extism/elixir-sdk/README.md

 # Extism

-Extism Host SDK for Elixir and Erlang
+Extism Host SDK for Elixir

-> **Note**: This is an early release for 1.0 and is not yet ready.
-Use a 0.x release from the [extism/extism](https://github.com/extism/extism/tree/main/elixir) repo for now.
+> *Note*: This houses the 1.0 pre-release version of the Elixir SDK.
+We may push breaking changes in new versions until will hit 1.0 in December, 2023.
+But it's currently the best place to start a new integration and we welcome any feedback.

 ## Docs